Socratic pedagogy

 Maryland

-Andrew is the Director of Education and a Humanities Guide at Oneness-Family Montessori High School and the Co-Founder of Developing Education, which includes the Breaking the Paradigm Podcast, First Intention, and The Enlightened Educator Project.
+Andrew is the Director of Education and a Humanities Guide at Oneness-Family Montessori High School and the Co-founder of Developing Education, which includes the Breaking the Paradigm Podcast, First Intention, and The Enlightened Educator Project.
 He is also an Affiliate Instructor of Montessori Teacher Education at the graduate level at Loyola University.
 Andrew holds a Master's in International Educational Development from the University of Pennsylvania Graduate School of Education, a Bachelor's in Anthropology from the University of Rochester, and an AMI Montessori Adolescent Diploma.

 California